TL;DR:

 Book a free consultation to improve your charts today.

-Why Does Bad Data Visualization Cause Problems?
+Why Bad Data Visualization Causes Business Problems

 Bad data visualization leads to misunderstandings.
 A SoftServe study revealed that 65% of business leaders believe no one in their organization fully understands the aggregated data or how to access it.